vaibhavpandeyvpz/guitar/README.md

 ![Screenshot](https://raw.githubusercontent.com/vaibhavpandeyvpz/guitar/master/Resources/screenshot.png "Screenshot")

-Since this is [on GitHub](https://github.com/vaibhavpandeyvpz/guitar), let me know if you forked and got some improvements read to merge.
+Since this is [on GitHub](https://github.com/vaibhavpandeyvpz/guitar), let me know if you forked and got some improvements ready to merge.

 ### Credits: